Do’s and Dont’s of Hosting Video Game Tournaments

 Gaming is not what it used to be.
-Frankly, as a Gamer these days, it’s not about whether or not someone’s a gamer; it’s what games do they play.
-Welcome to the popular world of eSports.
-Professional gamers are well on their way to being considered on par with professional athletes; we’re even starting to see universities offering League of Legends scholarships.
+It’s no longer a niche, and most of the time you don’t even have to question if someone’s a gamer—it’s more like, what games do they like play?
+Welcome to the popular world of Esports, where professional gamers are well on their way to being considered on par with professional “traditional” athletes, both in earnings, and in fanbases.
+We’re even starting to see universities offering League of Legends scholarships.

-So what do eSprots have to do with event management?
+So what do Esports have to do with event management?

-Here are several Do’s and Don’ts for event managers looking to host video game tournaments.
+So, without further-ado: here are several Do’s and Don’ts for event managers looking to host gaming tournaments.

 DO: Understand The Game You’re Hosting

-If you’re hosting a video game tournament have at least a rudimentary understanding of the game your guests are going to be playing.
-It’s not enough to simply hire a few judges and call it a day – you need to know enough about the game that you can step in when there’s a problem.
+If you’re hosting a video game tournament you absolutely must have an understanding of the game your guests are going to be playing.
+It’s not enough to simply hire a few judges and call it a day—you need to know enough about the game that you can step in when there’s a problem.

 Tip: knowing your audience means knowing their game.
 If you nail this, your staff, venue, setup, etc. will better meet your player’s expectations.